-Those most at risk for complications and serious illness from influenza include:
+Those most at risk for complications and serious illness from flu include:

 Over Age 65?
 Opt for the High Dose

 There are now a number of types of flu vaccines.
-For most people, any of the options is fine.
-But Dr. Sax strongly recommends that people over 65 receive the “high-dose” shot that has been available in recent years.
+Dr. Sax strongly recommends that people over 65 receive the “high-dose” shot that has been available in recent years.
 “The data are growing stronger that the high-dose vaccine is actually a better vaccine for older patients — that they get higher protective levels of antibodies and it correlates with reduced clinical events,” he says.
 “That’s what I do in my practice.”